rng-guy/NFSMWBartender/README.md

 * what vehicle spawns in place of the regular helicopter
 * when exactly (if at all) the helicopter can (de / re)spawn,
 * how much earlier (if at all) the helicopter rejoins the pursuit when it loses you,
+* the internal cooldown for the helicopter's ramming attempts through HeliStrategy 2,
-* below what player speed HeavyStrategy 3 spawns stop their ramming attempts and flee,
+* the player-speed threshold for HeavyStrategy 3 spawns to stop their ramming attempts and flee,
 * when exactly (if at all) LeaderStrategy Cross and / or his henchmen become aggressive,
 * how quickly (if at all) the game can request a new LeaderStrategy once Cross is gone, and
 * how quickly (if at all) the game can request a new Strategy while another one is still active.

 &nbsp;

-The "Advanced" feature set **fixes two bugs / issues**:
+The "Advanced" feature set **fixes three bugs / issues**:
+* non-Strategy roadblock and Heavy / LeaderStrategy requests are no longer blocked in races,
 * early Strategy despawns or cancellations no longer stall the game from making new requests,
 * the engagement count shown above the pursuit board now (accurately) counts chasing cops only.